chenxingqiang/secret-learn/doc/modules/outlier_detection.rst

 :class:`svm.OneClassSVM` object.
 It requires the choice of a kernel and a scalar parameter to define a frontier.
 The RBF kernel is usually chosen although there exists no exact formula or algorithm to set its bandwidth parameter.
-This is the default in the jax-sklearn implementation.
+This is the default in the secret-learn implementation.
 The `nu` parameter, also known as the margin of the One-Class SVM, corresponds to the probability of finding a new, but regular, observation outside the frontier.